jbakse/site_builder/docs/strategy/index.md

 ### Moving the Points

 These tactics can be used to move existing points.
-Many effects can be created by combining these with the placement techniques above.
+Many effects can be created by combining these with the placement tactics above if in different ways.

 #### Random Displacement

-Given a set of points, offset the location of each point a random amount.
+Given a set of points, offset the location of each point by a random amount.
 This can be used to roughen up a rigid arrangement like grid placement produces.

 ```javascript
 x = x + random() * width;